ThomasAyokunle/financials/README.md

 This project focuses on demonstrating effective techniques for cleaning and visualizing data.

-Project Overview
+Project Overview:
 The project encompasses two main components: data cleaning and data visualization.
 Both aspects are very important parts of data analysis, a clean and well-prepared data is essential to provide accurate insights, and effective visualization helps communicate those insights clearly.

-Data Cleaning
+Data Cleaning:
 The data cleaning phase involves addressing various data quality issues, such as missing values, inconsistent formatting, outliers, and errors.
 The project demonstrates practical approaches and techniques to handle these challenges, ensuring that the data is reliable and suitable for analysis.

-Data Visualization
+Data Visualization:
 The data visualization phase focuses on transforming cleaned data into visual representations that facilitate understanding and exploration.
 The project showcases different visualization libraries and techniques, allowing users to create impactful visualizations to communicate key findings and patterns effectively.